vincentntang/codechefs/README.md

 ## BACKEND

 - gatsby-config.js -> this is your plugins, similar to wordpress plugins
+  - When you run the backend to create `public and .cache`, these plugins are being looked at for generating graphql assets
+  - When you run the frontend to consume it, it's using those same assets from `public and .cache`.
+It's also bundling a javascript library to frontend (imageResharp -> lazy loading images)
 - gatsby-node.js -> this is the settings to point your data sources,
   - also includes graphql setup
 - data/siteConfig.js -> backend file configs

+gatsby-node.js -> gatsby-config.js (middleware plugins - backend processing, and JS library frontend) -> frontend

 ## DATA